Glen Hahn Cope , Ph.D.

 Farida Jalalzai, Ph.D.

-Associate Professor of Political Science and Institute for Women's and Gender Studies
+Associate Professor and Chairperson of the Political Science Department and Institute for Women's and Gender Studies

 Ph.D., University of Buffalo